JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-share-on-platforms.md

 * [Share code among all platforms used in your project](#share-code-on-all-platforms).
 Use it for sharing the common business logic that applies to all platforms.
 * [Share code among some platforms](#share-code-on-similar-platforms) included in your project but not all.
-You can reuse much of the code in similar platforms using a hierarchical structure.
+You can reuse code in similar platforms with a help of the hierarchical structure.

 If you need to access platform-specific APIs from the shared code, use the Kotlin mechanism of [expected and actual declarations](multiplatform-connect-to-apis.md).